 Easton Newberry Sports Complex

-The Easton Newberry Sports Complex boasts an award-winning reputation, especially after earning the award for 2017 Mid-Mart Event of the Year and the Gator Archery Cup from the Florida Sports Foundation.
+The Easton Newberry Sports Complex boasts an award-winning reputation, especially after earning the award for 2017 Mid-Market Event of the Year and the Gator Archery Cup from the Florida Sports Foundation.
 This facility, located on a 100-acre sports wonderland, provides 20,000 square feet of space.
 Planners will be able to organize tournaments in areas with seating for 500 and a variety of meeting spaces.
 Amenities such as Internet and video assistance, fiber-optic cables, restrooms and concessions are available inside.
 The facility is always busy, as it regularly hosts USA Collegiate and National Archery competitions throughout the year.

 Sports: 3D archery, baseball, basketball, cross country, field archery, football, indoor archery, lacrosse, soccer, softball, volleyball